 On March 14th, the Publisher is charged: USD 9 (fixed fee for the upcoming month) + USD 5.62 (variable fee for the past month) = USD 14.62.

-The Enterprise Plan has custom pricing models, features, and payment terms.
+The Enterprise Subscription has custom pricing models, features, and payment terms.

-The specific terms of every Enterprise Plan are determined via execution of additional agreements.
+The specific terms of every Enterprise Subscription are determined via execution of additional agreements.